Vindexus/HeresyWorld/classes/guardsman.md

 ### Hold the Line
 When you **don't fall back despite imminent danger** you and your allies gain +1 armor as long as you don't retreat.

+### Imperial Infantryman's Uplifting Primer
+You gain +1 to Discern Realities while in combat.

+### Armored
+You ignore the *clumsy* tag on armor that you wear.